Vegetarianism in the Victorian era: Reception and debate

-Newspapers and periodicals reported on vegetarian meetings, restaurants and debates; coverage ranged from humorous sketches in Punch to descriptive accounts such as the 1851 dinner at the Freemasons' Tavern in London, which detailed the menu and noted diners' healthy appearance.
+Newspapers and periodicals reported on vegetarian meetings, restaurants and debates.
+Coverage ranged from humorous sketches in Punch to descriptive accounts, including an 1851 dinner at the Freemasons' Tavern in London that detailed the menu and commented on diners' appearance.

-Critics associated vegetarian diets with institutional austerity (workhouses, prisons) or argued that lowering household expenditure on meat could depress wages by reducing the accepted standard of living.
-Others, invoking imperial and military ideals, linked meat with virility and stamina and questioned the suitability of a vegetable diet for manual labourers.
-Later commentators note that Victorian vegetarian argument often combined moral claims with appeals to contemporary physiology, a mixture that invited satire and could be portrayed by critics as zealotry.
+Critics associated vegetarian diets with the austerity of workhouses and prisons.
+Others argued that reducing household expenditure on meat could depress wages by lowering the accepted standard of living.
+Some writers, drawing on imperial and military ideals, associated meat with virility and stamina and questioned whether a vegetable diet was suitable for manual labourers.
+Later commentators note that Victorian vegetarian argument often combined moral claims with appeals to contemporary physiology, a mixture that made it a target for satire and accusations of zealotry.

 Scale and membership

-From small beginnings in the early 1840s, vegetarian organisations reported almost 7,000 members and associates by 1899 across the Vegetarian Society and the London Vegetarian Society.
-Despite growth, the movement remained limited in size relative to a population in which many, especially among the poor, aspired to eat more meat rather than less.
+Vegetarian organisations grew from small beginnings in the early 1840s.
+By 1899, the Vegetarian Society and the London Vegetarian Society together reported almost 7,000 members and associates.
+The movement nevertheless remained small in relation to the British population, especially in a society where many poorer people aspired to eat more meat rather than less.

-Legacy
+Later influence

-By the end of the 19th century, vegetarianism in Britain had identifiable organisations, venues and publications, and an expanded repertoire of recipes.
+By the end of the nineteenth century, vegetarianism in Britain had organisations, restaurants, periodicals and cookery literature.
+These institutions continued to shape food-reform, animal-protection and vegetarian campaigns in the twentieth century.